XnoobSpeakable/Blind-Factory-Game/README.md

 Github Copilot:

 Inline suggestions were used to speed up coding.
-The chat feature was used to bulk replace certain parts of code with AI, never to write new code.
+The AI chat feature was used to bulk replace certain parts of code with, never to write new code.

 In general, I only used AI code that I understand and that I was going to write myself, rather than letting AI do all the work.